aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 * United reportedly upped the ante to 800 bucks and still found no takers.
 At this point, the point that irks me more than probably anything else in this story, they stopped bidding.
 * In plain language, United Airlines didn't think they should have to pay more than 800 for a seat on that plane.

 In equally plain language: THAT'S BULLSHIT!
-Here is a short list of people who are routinely called socialists, communists, and lib snowflakes for making the exact same claim that United Airlines implicitly made when they refused to pay more than 800 large to buyback a seat they needed (i.e. "the price is more than I am willing to/able to pay, but the good is something I need really bad so somebody needs to do something!"):
+Here is a short list of people who are routinely called socialists/communist for making the exact same claim that United Airlines implicitly made when they refused to pay more than 800 large to buyback a seat they needed (i.e. "the price is more than I am willing to/able to pay, but the good is something I need really bad so somebody needs to do something!"):

 * Bernie Sanders supporters who believe affordable health care is a right
 * College students protesting the high cost of tuition, and rapid rates of increase in tuition, at universities across the U.S.
 * Affordable housing advocates who want to live in expensive zip codes without paying market rates.

-I know this last bit is touch off-topic but felt compelled to include it because I've seen a number of media outlets (mostly the kooky right wing press) talking about how, "Well sure, United handled the situation poorly but...they had every right to remove passengers from the plane because they offered fair compensation according to their contract of carriage and nobody accepted."
+I know this last bit is touch off-topic but felt compelled to include it because I've seen a few argument with the flavor of, "Well sure, United handled the situation poorly but...they had every right to remove passengers from the plane because they offered fair compensation according to their contract of carriage and nobody accepted."

 Again I say BULLSHIT!
-The people making these claims are often the people who delight in defending markets when markets are pricing marginalize people out of important things like prescription drugs...but God forbid market forces cut into corporate profits!
+If we are going to insist on defending markets when markets are pricing marginalize people out of important things like prescription drugs...we shouldn't get too put-out when market conditions occassionally cut into corporate profits.

 If you only favor markets when markets favor you then you're not a free-marketeer, you're just another asshole trying to rig a game in your favor.
 That's fine, I don't expect anything more or anything less from corporate enterprise.
 But we all need to be honest and clear about what happened on UA flight 3411: